dmdavidkov/YoutubeSummarAI/README.md

    pip install -r requirements.txt
    ```
 5. Set up environment variables:
-   - Create a `.env` file in the `backend` directory
+   - Create a `.env` file in the `backend` directory (use `.env.example` as a template)
-   - Add necessary API keys (refer to `backend/.env.example`)
+   - Add necessary API keys
-   - For local AI processing, place the Llama 3.1 GGUF model file in the `backend` directory
+   - For local AI processing, place the Qwen 2.5 7B GGUF model file in the `backend` directory

 6. Run the backend service:
    - Ad-hoc mode: `python main.py`